Les Plus Grands Circuits – Top Walking Tours Of Paris Neighborhoods

 At Notre Dame you'll learn about Gothic cathedrals and how they were built by medieval masons.
 You'll visit mansions that were home to French royalty before the Revolution and you'll get a true feeling for the sights and backstreets of this fascinating part of Paris.

-6. Explore The Marais & It's Historic Jewish Quarter
+6. Explore The Marais & Its Historic Jewish Quarter

-Explore The Marais
+Explore The Marais A mansion in the Marais

 This guided walk also takes you to the historic Marais.
 Led by a professional English-speaking guide you explore the medieval Jewish Quarter, today an active hub of community life.
 There's so much to see in this quartier, and a guide can really make it come alive — the Hotel de Ville, historic churches, Hôtel Carnavalet (home to the history of Paris museum), the garden at Hotel de Sully (shown above), and much more.